http4k/http4k/src/packages.md

 # Package org.http4k.hamkrest
 Matchers for use with the hamkrest matching library.

+# Package org.http4k.kotest
+Matchers for use with the kotest matching library.

 # Package org.http4k.lens
 Code relevant to extracting and injecting typesafe values into HTTP messages.